-As an associate job seeker who has 3 to 5 years of work experience, you need to possess the following traits and skills to gain a fruitful career in this field.
+As an associate job seeker who has 3 to 5 years of work experience, you need to take note of the following apart from cashier job descriptions.
+You need to possess the following traits and skills to gain a fruitful career in this field.

 - Be courteous at all times.
 Greet the customers upon seeing them entering the store or while serving them at the checkout area.

 - Be assertive.
 You may need to do cross-selling of products and introduce new ones to offer more options.